 To be considered for admission during a given semester, all application materials must reach Virginia Tech by:

 - December 15 for the following Fall semester.
-[NOTE: Application deadline at the NCR Campus for Fall 2019 now extended to January 31, 2019.]

 - We no longer accept applications for Spring semester